wmacnair/psupertime/README.md

 ## How to install / use

-How to use this development version of the package:
+To use this development version of the package, run the following lines in R:

-In R,
 ```R
 devtools::install_github('wmacnair/psupertime')
 library('psupertime')